llivvv/Restaurant-Tracker/README.md

 - As a user, I want to be able to add tried foods and wishlist items to each review.
 - As a user, I want to be able to see the restaurants in lists of liked and disliked restaurants.
 - As a user, I want to be able to select the title of a restaurant review and be able to edit the review.
-- As a user, I want to be able to have the option of sorting the reviews alphabetically (restaurant name) or by date of creation.
+- As a user, I want to be able to have the option of sorting the reviews by rating or by order of creation.
 - As a user, I want to be able to search up a review by the restaurant name or an item name.